PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: Abstract

 \section{Abstract}

-The integration of diverse visual prompts like clicks, scribbles, and boxes in interactive image segmentation could significantly facilitate user interaction as well as improve interaction efficiency.
-Most existing studies focus on a single type of visual prompt by simply concatenating prompts and images as input for segmentation prediction, which suffers from low-efficiency prompt representation and weak interaction issues.
-This paper proposes a simple yet effective Visual Prompt Unified Transformer (VPUFormer), which introduces a concise unified prompt representation with deeper interaction to boost the segmentation performance.
-Specifically, we design a Prompt-unified Encoder (PuE) by using Gaussian mapping to generate a unified one-dimensional vector for click, box, and scribble prompts, which well captures users' intentions as well as provides a denser representation of user prompts.
-In addition, we present a Prompt-to-Pixel Contrastive Loss (P$^2$CL) that leverages user feedback to gradually refine candidate semantic features, aiming to bring image semantic features closer to the features that are similar to the user prompt, while pushing away those image semantic features that are dissimilar to the user prompt, thereby correcting results that deviate from expectations.
-On this basis, our approach injects prompt representations as queries into Dual-cross Merging Attention (DMA) blocks to perform a deeper interaction between image and query inputs.
-A comprehensive variety of experiments on seven challenging datasets demonstrates that the proposed VPUFormer with PuE, DMA, and P$^2$CL achieves consistent improvements, yielding state-of-the-art segmentation performance.
-Our code will be made publicly available at \url{https://github.com/XuZhang1211/VPUFormer}.
+Integration of diverse visual prompts like clicks, scribbles, and boxes in interactive image segmentation significantly facilitates users' interaction as well as improves interaction efficiency.
+However, existing studies primarily encode the position or pixel regions of prompts without considering the contextual areas around them, resulting in insufficient prompt feedback, which is not conducive to performance acceleration.
+To tackle this problem, this paper proposes a simple yet effective Probabilistic Visual Prompt Unified Transformer (PVPUFormer) for interactive image segmentation, which allows users to flexibly input diverse visual prompts with the probabilistic prompt encoding and feature post-processing to excavate sufficient and robust prompt features for performance boosting.
+Specifically, we first propose a Probabilistic Prompt-unified Encoder (PPuE) to generate a unified one-dimensional vector by exploring both prompt and non-prompt contextual information, offering richer feedback cues to accelerate performance improvement.
+On this basis, we further present a Prompt-to-Pixel Contrastive (P$^2$C) loss to accurately align both prompt and pixel features, bridging the representation gap between them to offer consistent feature representations for mask prediction.
+Moreover, our approach designs a Dual-cross Merging Attention (DMA) module to implement bidirectional feature interaction between image and prompt features, generating notable features for performance improvement.
+A comprehensive variety of experiments on several challenging datasets demonstrates that the proposed components achieve consistent improvements, yielding state-of-the-art interactive segmentation performance.
+Our code is available at \url{https://github.com/XuZhang1211/PVPUFormer}.